 - Metered parking

 You can enroll in the program at any time during the year.
 Your deduction will roll over from year to year until you stop your deduction.
-The maximum monthly deduction for parking is $245 (or $113.08 per pay period) for 2013.
+Participation in the program allows employees to use pre-tax dollars, up to the IRS-imposed maximum, to pay for parking expenses of $255 a month (or $117.69/bi-weekly) and MichiVan eligible expenses of $255 a month ($117.69/bi-weekly).
 This amount is subject to change in future years.

 How Do I Seek Reimbursement?